- HOVER OVER PHOTOS -

 Ask whether the inspector is involved in any other businesses, such as home repair, that may represent a conflict of interest.

 Ask the inspector about the cost of a re-inspection.
-At the final walkthrough, you may want to hire the inspector to verify the repairs were done properly and actually correct the defect(s) noted in the inspection report.
+For the final walkthrough, you may want to hire the inspector to verify the repairs were done properly and actually correct the defect(s) noted in the inspection report.
 Checking roof repairs is difficult.

 Ask the inspector about you accompanying him during the inspection or arriving near the end of the inspection for a verbal summary of his written report and to ask questions.